justicedemocrats/new-site/src/pages/issues/immigration-reform.md

 ---
-templateKey: issue-fragment
+templateKey: ignore-fragment
 title: Immigration Reform
 subtitle: 'Being a “nation of immigrants” is a strength not our undoing.'
 icon: /img/chemex.jpb
 ---

 Being a “nation of immigrants” is a strength not our undoing.